Muni bond Friday update: 10-year yield increases

 Continue Reading Below

-BIGGEST MOVER: One-year bonds.
-Yield fell 5 basis points over the last week to 0.97 percent.
+BIGGEST MOVER: 30-year bonds.
+Yield dropped 2 basis points over the last week to 2.81 percent.

-30-YEAR: Yield rose by less than a basis point to 2.84 percent, compared with 2.75 percent for a 30-year Treasury.
+30-YEAR: Yield dropped by less than a basis point to 2.81 percent, compared with 2.77 percent for a 30-year Treasury.

 Continue Reading Below